gardener/gardener/docs/concepts/node-agent.md

 This section describes how the `gardener-node-agent` works, what its responsibilities are and how it is installed onto the worker node.

-To install the `gardener-node-agent` onto a worker node, there is a very small bash script called `gardener-node-init.sh`, which is installed on the node with cloud-init data.
+In order to install the `gardener-node-agent` onto a worker node, there is a very small bash script called [`gardener-node-init.sh`](../../pkg/component/extensions/operatingsystemconfig/original/components/containerd/templates/scripts/init.tpl.sh), which will be copied to `/var/lib/gardener-node-agent/gardener-node-init.sh` on the node with cloud-init data.
 This script's sole purpose is downloading and starting the `gardener-node-agent`.
-The binary artifact is downloaded as an [OCI artifact](https://github.com/opencontainers/image-spec/blob/main/manifest.md), removing the `docker` dependency on a worker node.
+The binary artifact is extracted from an [OCI artifact](https://github.com/opencontainers/image-spec/blob/main/manifest.md).
 At the beginning, two architectures of the `gardener-node-agent` are supported: `amd64` and `x86`.
-In the same manner, the kubelet has to be provided as an OCI artifact.
+The `kubelet` should also be contained in the same OCI artifact.

-Along with the init script, a configuration for the `gardener-node-agent` is carried onto the worker node at `/etc/gardener/node-agent.config`.
+Along with the init script, a configuration for the `gardener-node-agent` is carried over to the worker node at `/var/lib/gardener-node-agent/configuration.yaml`.
 This configuration contains things like the shoot's kube-apiserver endpoint, the according certificates to communicate with it, the bootstrap token for the kubelet, and so on.

 In a bootstrapping phase, the `gardener-node-agent` sets itself up as a systemd service.
 It also executes tasks that need to be executed before any other components are installed, e.g. formatting the data device for the kubelet.